Chia-Network/drplotter/README.md

 ```
 DrSolver will run and connect to Solver Server.
 Once connected, it will display your connected harvesters and solvers that are linked using the same client token.

-While DrSolver is running, monitor the "buffer" increase, which indicates the proof-solving process being smoothed out by your GPU.
-When your GPU is underutilized, it lends assistance to other network GPUs.
-Conversely, if your GPU is overwhelmed, the buffer draws on network resources to aid in processing your plot proofs.
-A failure to fill the buffer suggests your GPU has reached its maximum capacity, risking dropped proofs.
-Monitor the 5-minute and 15-minute "load" indicators to gauge the current capacity usage of your GPU as a percentage of its total capacity.
+While DrSolver is running, monitor the 5-minute and 15-minute "load" indicators to gauge the current capacity usage of your GPU as a percentage of its total capacity.

 ## Setup and Run your DrChia Harvester